 - Near-mine targets, mainly within reach of underground drilling from existing or planned drives; and

-- Regional targets both within and adjacent to existing licenses.
+- Regional targets both within and adjacent to existing licences.

 Extensive ongoing underground diamond drilling continues to target extensions of known deposits and areas adjacent to known deposits.
-These near mine targets include extensions of known zinc, lead and gold rich lodes within Zone III.
-In 2016, 220 underground diamond drill holes were drilled for a total of 30,779 metres, utilising three underground electric drill rigs.
+These near mine targets include extensions of known zinc and gold rich lodes within Zone III.
+In 2017, 241 underground diamond drill holes were drilled for a total of 39,782 metres, utilising three underground electric-hydraulic drill rigs.
 These results will be incorporated in the next resource update.

 Hebei Anglo Exploration Area